 Penang is not only the perfect place for foodies, but also for street art lovers.
 Here you will find impressive street art on almost every corner, with which you can shoot funny and creative photos.
 Be sure to get one of the free walking maps that you can find throughout the city.
 With the help of this map, you can see exactly where which piece of street art is located.

 The city center is not overly large and so everything is within walking distance.
-If you like you can also join one of the free walking tours.
+If you like you can also join one of the free walking tours to see all the amazing things to do in Penang.

 After your photo and sightseeing tour of Penang, you are probably really hungry.
 Georgetown is known throughout the whole country for its incredible cuisine.
 Here you will find something for every taste.
 In addition to international cuisine, Chinese, Malaysian and Indian dishes are particularly popular.